-Halloween, which the Irish can lay claim to beginning, has many traditions on how to ward off the evil spirits they believe came to visit them during the Halloween season - the end of the light and the beginning of the dark season.
+Halloween, which the Irish can lay claim to founding, inspired many traditions on how to ward off the evil spirits the Irish believed came to visit them during the Halloween season – the end of the light and the beginning of the dark season.

 Several of the traditions have been transported across the world and here are some of the "tools" used to keep the ghosts at bay.

-Dressing up as various creatures is also another way people of warding off bad spirits.
+Dressing up as various creatures is another way for people to ward off bad spirits.

 Halloween colors are still orange and black, colors associated with the dead.